simlu/xmonad/handson.md

 ```
 This will make sure that when we spawn vlc from the terminal it is started as a new process and error messages are not dumped to our terminal.

-Press escape to exit edit more and save and close the file with `:wq`
+Press escape to exit edit mode and save and close the file with `:wq`
 Now type close and re-open the terminal.
 Type `vlc` to run vlc on the computer

 # Remove a Package completely